-Kick-off Event am 3.3.2021 um 15-17 Uhr (online)
+Kick-off Veranstaltung am 12.01.2022 um 14-16 Uhr (online)

 Programm (in Englisch)

-Dr. Lena Steinmann & Prof. Dr. Rolf Drechsler
+Dr. Lena Steinmann and Prof. Rolf Drechsler

 As a result of digitalization, huge amounts of heterogeneous data are produced across all scientific fields, economic sectors, and even in our daily lives, which can no longer be handled with conventional analytics tools.
 The emerging field of data science provides the methods and technologies to harness the full potential of big data and transform it into knowledge.
 Hence, data science is considered as key discipline for the modern digital society.
 However, in order to be able to apply data science methods such as machine learning, the data must be FAIR (Findable, Accessible, Interoperable, Re-usable).
 Accordingly, sustainable data stewardship is a basic prerequisite for data science.
 Thus, the two topics are inextricably linked and of fundamental importance for digital transformation.